firefly-iii/docs/docs/docs/how-to/data-importer/import/duplicates.md

 ### Different internal or external ID's

 You may find your transaction has a field called `external_id` or `internal_reference`.
 These fields will sometimes be different.
 Spectre is known to change these sometimes for no good reason.
+Nordigen may give pending transactions a different ID from booked transactions.

 ### Transfers are imported twice